paulirom/CodeClub/content/post/General_Linear_Mixed_Models.md

 - `subj_idx` labels the subject name
 - "trial" labels the trial number within a block (0-120), 120 trials per block

-Since we have different data types in e.g. `response`, we have to re-name the values
+Since we have different values in e.g. `response`, we have to adjust the values

 ```{r}
 data$response[data$response == "8.0"] <- 1                                       #neutral